Commissioner for Human Rights

 - promote education in, and awareness of, human rights in Council of Europe member states

 - identify possible shortcomings in the law and practice concerning human rights

 - facilitate the activities of national ombudsperson institutions and other human rights structures

 - provide advice and information regarding the protection of human rights across the region.

 The Commissioner's thematic work covers many areas of the campaign.
-He has published issue papers on the rule of law on the Internet, the rights of LGBTI persons, Roma and Travellers, refugees, women's rights and gender equality.
+The Commissioner has published issue papers on the rule of law on the Internet, the rights of LGBTI persons, Roma and Travellers, refugees and migration, women's rights and gender equality.